janymuong/vb_basics/README.md

 ## Set-Up

 1. Open the project in Visual Studio:
-   - Navigate to the project folder.
+   - Navigate to a project directory.
-   - Open the solution file (.sln) for each project direcory in Visual Studio.
+   - Open the solution file (.sln) for each project.

 2. Build and run the projects:
    - Build the solution in Visual Studio.
-   - Run the project to see it in action.
+   - Run the each executable to see it in action.

 ## License